CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/README.md

 setxkbmap -layout <name of your previous keyboard layout>
 ```

-To move quickly between layouts you can assign keyboard shortcut to "setxkbmap -layout <name>" commands.
+To move quickly between layouts you can assign keyboard shortcut to "setxkbmap -layout xyz" commands.
 Simply go to: Settings → Keyboard Shortcus.

 You can also manually change your keyboard layout in the system preferences.